 Tower in Japan with Mt.
 Fuji in the background

-IS IT SAFE TO TRAVEL TO JAPAN IN 2024?
+IS IT SAFE TO TRAVEL TO JAPAN IN 2025?
 INSIGHTS FROM TRAVEL EXPERTS

 Japan has long had a reputation as a highly organized country where everything moves at breakneck speed.
-However, Japan’s exotic nature has led some travelers to questionask whether it’s still safe to travel to Japan.
+However, Japan’s exotic nature has led some travelers to question whether it’s still safe to travel to Japan.

 “If anything, Japan has become safer in the last few years,” says Cory Varga of You Could Travel (Instagram: @youcouldtravel).
 “More people speak English, so they can help you if you get lost or need help with navigating.”